lonesomebronco/CLOUD-COMPUTING/README.md

 The solution minimizes the overhead needed for the service provider by using Containerization technology equipped with SSH for clients.
 Software used for this purpose - Firefox

+## What do we need to do?

+- **Run a container instance, and make it ready to use for the client by installing the software and the dependencies needed to run it.**
+- **Make an image out of the instance and host it.**
+- **Now, to provide different instances to different clients, we just need to make different docker instances for the different clients from the above image.**

 THIS CONTAINS ALL THE FILES FOR CLOUD COMPUTING PROJECT AND ASSIGNMENTS FOR THIS GROUP. <br />
 ALL THE THREE FILES - chooseVM.txt , cpuALERT.txt , VnetWithSubnets.txt are the JSON files of the ARM templates.
-ThE video of our presentation group5_CC_presentation.mp4 is available at - <br />
+The video of our presentation group5_CC_presentation.mp4 is available at - <br />
 https://drive.google.com/file/d/10mjqGMgJD-XuM3YQaxJiQ9d3K4VzScTO/view?usp=sharing <br />
 <br />
 The presentation is named as - CloudComputingProject_ArmTemplates.pdf and is  also available here at -<br />